Italy Gambling Regulation

 Abruzzo Decree and Online Gambling

-Sports betting, including system-based fixed odds bets, is regulated by several different decrees.
-Another popular form of legalized gambling is totaliser-based sports betting and it includes games such as Totocalcio, Totogol, Big Match and Big Race.
-Betting on horses is also a legal option and is regulated by the ADM.
-The legal framework also has multiple provisions regarding instant lotteries, delayed-draw lotteries, and bingo.
-Once again, a large number of rules and decrees have been passed to allow these games and determine the exact technical conditions for their organization, advertising, taxations, etc.
+Sports betting, including system-based fixed-odds bets, is regulated by several different decrees.
+Another popular form of legal gambling is totalizer-based sports betting, which includes games such as Totocalcio, Totogol, Big Match, and Big Race.
+Betting on horses is also allowed and is regulated by the ADM.
+The legal framework includes multiple provisions regarding instant lotteries, delayed-draw lotteries, and bingo.
+Numerous rules and decrees govern these games, setting precise technical conditions for their organization, advertising, taxation, and more.

 View more...